Abigail Adams: Marriage and children (1759–1783)

-Europe
+Europe (1784–1788)

-In 1784, she and her daughter Nabby joined her husband and her eldest son, John Quincy, at her husband's diplomatic post in Paris.
+In 1784, Abigail and her daughter Nabby joined her husband and her eldest son, John Quincy, at her husband's diplomatic post in Paris.
 Abigail had dreaded the thought of the long sea voyage, but in fact found the journey interesting.
-At first she found life in Paris difficult, and was rather overwhelmed by the novel experience of running a large house with a retinue of servants.
-However, as the months passed she began to enjoy herself: she made numerous friends, discovered a fondness for the theatre and opera, and was fascinated by Parisian women's fashions, although she ruefully admitted that she "would never be in the mode".
+At first, she found life in Paris difficult and was rather overwhelmed by the novel experience of running a large house with a retinue of servants.
+However, as the months passed, she began to enjoy herself: she made numerous friends, discovered a fondness for the theatre and opera, and was fascinated by Parisian women's fashions, although she ruefully admitted that she "would never be in the mode."

 After 1785, she filled the role of wife of the first U.S. minister to the Court of St James's (Britain).
 In contrast to Paris, Abigail disliked London, where she had few friends and was, in general, cold-shouldered by polite society.
 One pleasant experience was her temporary guardianship of Thomas Jefferson's young daughter Mary (Polly), for whom Abigail came to feel a deep and lifelong love.

 She and John returned in 1788 to their home in Quincy, Peacefield (also known as the "Old House"), which she set about vigorously enlarging and remodeling.
 It still stands and is open to the public as part of Adams National Historical Park.